-Coded Ind 3 2 05 Level/Semester 1/S2 Coefficient 1.5 Credits 3 Course Industrial Engineering Volume.
-H. (CI) 21 Responsi ble Rihem BEN NJIMA Volume.
-H. (TP) Module Value analysis Version 09/2023
+Coded Ind 3 2 05 Level/Semester 1/S2 Coefficient 1.5 Credits 3 Course Course Industrial Engineering Volume.
+H. (Cl) 21h Responsi ble Rihem BEN NIIMA Volume.
+H. (TP) Module Value analysis Self-study (h) 50h

-- Value analysis is a set of techniques, knowledge and skills used to improve the value of a product by eliminating unnecessary costs or improving its functions without compromising its quality, reliability and performance. - Value analysis (VA) is a method of optimizing the design of products, services and organizations, which makes it possible to mobilize the required skills in a structured approach.
+Course description (Course objective): Value analysis is a set of techniques, knowledge and skills used to improve the value of a product by eliminating unnecessary costs or improving its functions without compromising its quality, reliability and performance.
+Value analysis (VA) is a method of optimizing the design of products, services and

+• Value analysis (VA) is a method of optimizing the design of products, services and organizations, which makes it possible to mobilize the required skills in a structured approach.
 Its specificity lies in the implementation of "value" reasoning, which aims to increase utility and/or reduce costs for its stakeholders, throughout the life cycle.